 1. File for Bankruptcy

 If you successfully file for bankruptcy, an automatic stay will be enacted while your bankruptcy case is in process.
 This prevents creditors from repossessing your belongings unless authorized by the court.
 Some creditors are unwilling to spend the time and money on a petition asking the court to overturn the stay, which will give you some time to step back and consider your options.
+Read more about the value of filing for bankruptcy.

 2. Negotiate with your creditors